NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/uncertainty/lidar_uncertainty_py.md

 ```

-Next we'll assign the raster object for each dataset
+Next we'll assign the raster object for each dataset...

 ```python